bensnell/pycpd/README.md

 2. Affine registration
 3. Gaussian regularized non-rigid registration

 Each method also supports landmark-guided coherent point drift (LGCPD), as defined by the paper *Deformable Vessel-Based Registration Using Landmark-Guided Coherent Point Drift*.
 LGCPD is the same as CPD, except it takes as additional arguments a list of correponding source and target landmarks (points).
 This can be useful for helping to orient the source and target correctly.
-When include, the strength of landmarks's influence can be tuned with the positive scalar parameter `ss2`.
-Lower values of `ss2`
+When included, the strength of landmarks's influence can be tuned with the positive scalar parameter `ss2`.
+Lower values of `ss2` indicate higher landmark influence and higher values indicate lower influence.

 The CPD algorithm is a registration method for aligning two point clouds.
 In this method, the moving point cloud is modelled as a Gaussian Mixture Model (GMM) and the fixed point cloud are treated as observations from the GMM.
 The optimal transformation parameters maximze the Maximum A Posteriori (MAP) estimation that the observed point cloud is drawn from the GMM.